time-lab-anu/time-lab-anu.github.io/index.md

 {%
   include alert.html
+  type="info"
+  content="15/10/2024: The TIME Lab is currently operating at full capacity and is not accepting new final-year research students at this time.
+The lab is actively supporting six students who are completing their final-year research projects.
+As such, we kindly request that no further inquiries regarding final-year research opportunities be made."
+%}

+{%
+  include alert.html
   type="success"
   content="26/09/2024: One paper has been accepted at NeurIPS D&B Track (25.3% acceptance rate).
 Congratulations to Liyun Zhu and Arjun Raj."
 %}